Barkha/Autonomous-AI-led-CSTR-process-improvement/Hands-on lab/HOL step-by-step - Autonomous Systems.md

 ```
 Note that Episodes, or how many training iterations are run are limited by EpisodeIterationLimit.
 In our case, we set it to 90.
 We also define a condition where Trainig will end without desired results to be 500000.

-4. We also add a lesson fro the Machine Teaching to limit how we iterate over each episode.
+4. We also add a lesson using Machine Teaching to limit how we iterate over each episode.
 In other words,

 ```text
 lesson `Follow Planned Concentration` {